-To provide a specialist provision that enables every learner to achieve the best possible outcomes in learning, social and emotional wellbeing, in order to fulfil their true potential and participate fully in society.
+It is our vision to provide a specialist provision that enables every learner to achieve the best possible outcomes in learning, social and emotional wellbeing, in order to fulfil their true potential and participate fully in society.

 Recognise our personal achievements and reach our potential

 Succeed in our aspirations and be safe and healthy

 Enjoy school, have fun and make good friendships

 Help and care for others and be active citizens

 Learn well today and every day and prepare well for our futures

 Live fulfilling lives and look forward to tomorrow

 Our Aims and Implementation - What we strive to do and how we plan to do it